8th Grade: Get ready for the big time.

 Explore careers.

-Use the tools on Next Steps Idaho to consider your options.
-Use the interactive activities to figure out what kinds of jobs you might be like and could be good at.
+Take advantage of the tools on Next Steps Idaho to consider your options.
 Research specific career options and learn about the education you might need to pursue the job you want.
 Make a plan to track progress on (and regularly evaluate) your goals.
-Once you’ve chosen a few potential careers, identify the financial needs those choices may require.
+Once youʼve chosen a few potential careers, identify the financial needs those choices may require.

 Next Steps